Linda Purl

 Linda Purl (born September 2, 1955) is an American actress.
-She is known for her roles as Ashley Pfister (Fonzie's girlfriend) on Happy Days (she originally played Gloria as Richie’s date in season 2 episodes 1, 2, 6 and 7), Sheila Munroe in the 1982 horror film Visiting Hours, Pam Beesly's mother Helene in The Office, and Ben Matlock's daughter Charlene Matlock for the first season of the television series Matlock.
+She is known for her roles as Ashley Pfister (Fonzie's girlfriend) on the comedy series Happy Days; Sheila Munroe in the 1982 horror film Visiting Hours; Pam Beesly's mother Helene in The Office; and Ben Matlock's daughter Charlene Matlock for the first season of the television series Matlock.

 Early life

 Purl was born on September 2, 1955, in Greenwich, Connecticut, to chemical-industry executive Raymond Charles Arthur Purl and Marshelline "Marshie" Purl.
 She has a sister, Mara.
 The girls' grandmother, Beatrice Saville, was a founder of the Actors' Equity Association.
 At age five, Purl moved with her family to Japan, where her father worked for Nippon Unicar.
 She spent her childhood there, and trained in acting at the Toho Geino Academy.
 While at the Imperial Theatre in Tokyo, Purl performed in several plays, gaining the role of Louis in The King and I, Bet in Oliver!, and Helen Keller in The Miracle Worker.
 Furthermore, she was discovered by Toho and appeared in several films.

 At age 15, Purl returned to the United States.